|

 What are landlords legally required to disclose before I sign a lease?

 The only federal requirement is lead-based paint disclosure for properties built before 1978.
-Everything else is governed by state and local law, which varies significantly.
+Everything else is governed by state and local law.
 Most states require disclosure of the landlord’s identity, security deposit terms, and known mold that poses a health risk.
 Some states require flooding history, death in the unit, radon, asbestos, or foreclosure status.
 Seven states have no state-level disclosure requirements at all beyond the federal lead paint rule.

-In most states, what your landlord is not required to tell you includes flooding from plumbing or mechanical failures, the previous tenant’s rent, neighbor complaints or building history, that the property is about to be sold, or the age and condition of major appliances and building systems.
+In most states, what landlords are not required to disclose includes flooding from plumbing or mechanical failures, the previous tenant’s rent, neighbor complaints or building history, that the property is about to be sold, and the age and condition of major appliances and building systems.
 Disclosure laws set a floor, not a ceiling.
 The things that most directly affect your daily life and monthly costs are typically not required disclosures.

-RUBS, which stands for Ratio Utility Billing System, is a method landlords use in buildings without individual unit meters to divide the building’s total utility costs among all tenants using a formula, usually based on square footage, occupancy, or some combination.
+RUBS, or Ratio Utility Billing System, divides a building’s total utility costs among all tenants using a formula based on square footage, occupancy, or both.
 Your bill is not based on your actual usage.
 There is no law in most jurisdictions dictating what formula must be used.
-Tenants told to expect around $50 a month in utilities have received bills of $200 or more.
 Ask to see the formula and the last twelve months of actual bills before signing any lease that uses RUBS billing.

 What are rental junk fees and are they legal?

 Junk fees are charges layered onto rent beyond the base amount, including amenity fees, trash removal fees, package delivery fees, pest control fees, and payment processing fees.
 Consumer advocates estimate renters pay around $3.7 billion annually in these fees.
 They are generally legal if disclosed in the lease, which is why reading every addendum matters.
-Some states, including California and Colorado, have passed laws requiring all mandatory fees to be included in the advertised rent price.
-Most states have not.
+Some states require all mandatory fees to be included in the advertised rent price.
+Most states do not.

 Can a landlord keep my security deposit for normal wear and tear?